storacha/w3name/README.md

 You can also find a [how-to guide for working with the JS client](https://web3.storage/docs/how-tos/w3name/) included in the [Web3.Storage](https://web3.storage) documentation.

+There is a rate limit of 30 requests per 10 seconds per IP.

 ### cURL

 You can easily get the current value for any name by sending an HTTP request to `https://name.web3.storage/name/:key`, where `:key` is the name string.
 This will return a JSON object with the following shape: